 Option #1 – Refinancing Your Student Loans Together

 One option for couples with student loan debt is to refinance.
 This may be a particularly attractive option for borrowers with multiple student loans or couples where one spouse has a higher credit score.
 When refinancing, a borrower applies for a new loan to pay off existing student loan(s), typically obtaining a lower interest rate and shorter loan term.
-(We recommend Upstart as a great option for refinancing!)
+(We recommend Earnest as a great option for refinancing, too!)

 Refinancing is only available through private banks and can be used for either private student loans, federal student loans, or a combination of the two.
 However, if borrowers choose to refinance federal student loans with private student loans, they should be aware that they will lose the protections of federal student loans.
 Learn more about spousal student loan consolidation here.